 Consider a flight/hotel package.

 If you need at least three-star comfort from your hotel, you should check out the deals offered by package operators.
-From the UK, it's hard to beat Jet2Holidays.
 From North America, try BookingWIZ which compares results from Orbitz, Expedia, Travelocity, CheapTickets and Priceline to get the best fares.
 See more on Croatia package holidays.

 Look for an all-inclusive resort.